The World Fell in Love With The Smiths Just as They Were Falling Apart

 The cover art—arguably the most iconic image of The Smiths’ catalog—was designed by Morrissey himself, its salmon duotone accentuating a photo of fellow Manchester native and renowned playwright Shelagh Delaney originally featured in The Saturday Evening Post following the debut of her 1958 play A Taste of Honey.

 It wasn’t the first or last time Delaney served as an inspiration for the Smiths.
-She’d previously graced the sleeve for the band’s “Girlfriend in a Coma” 7-inch, and Morrissey used plot to A Taste of Honey for the song “This Night Has Opened My Eyes,” which was recorded exclusively for a 1983 John Peel session, initially featured on the group’s first singles compilation Hatful of Hollow (1984) and is as one of the true highlights of Louder Than Bombs.
+She’d previously graced the sleeve for the band’s “Girlfriend in a Coma” 7-inch, and Morrissey used the plot to A Taste of Honey for the song “This Night Has Opened My Eyes,” which was recorded exclusively for a 1983 John Peel session, initially featured on the group’s first singles compilation Hatful of Hollow (1984), and one of the true highlights of Louder Than Bombs.

-When Louder Than Bombs hit America, it was met with a resounding chorus of critical fawning that its British counterpart, The World Won’t Listen, never quite received—many British fans felt gypped with the song selection on their U.K. singles collection after seeing what the band chose to release in the States.
+When Louder Than Bombs hit America, it was met with a resounding chorus of critical fawning that its English counterpart, The World Won’t Listen, never quite received—many British fans felt gypped with the song selection on their U.K. singles collection after seeing what the band chose to release in the States.

 “In any other industry, purchasers of The World Won’t Listen would be entitled to a full refund!” lamented writer Danny Kelly in the December 10, 1988 issue of the New Musical Express.